r52/pta-next/README.md

 ### Requirements

-Only Windows x64 is supported at this time
+Only 64-bit Windows is supported at this time.

 - [Node.js 12](https://nodejs.org/en/)
 - [node-gyp dependencies](https://github.com/nodejs/node-gyp#installation) (your own copy of Visual Studio and Python OR windows-build-tools)